-After several frustrating months of doctor visits, Larry Kahn was diagnosed with PD in 2010.
+After several frustrating months of doctor visits, Larry Kahn was diagnosed with Parkinson's in 2010.
 Instead of simply accepting his fate, he summoned his inner gladiator and decided to fight back.
-To prepare for this fight, he and his wife Ellie meticulously researched PD.
+To prepare for this fight, he and Ellie meticulously researched PD.
 They discovered that a robust regimen of vigorous and varied exercise could help slow the progression of the disease and dramatically improve the quality of life for people with PD.

 After participating in classes adapted for PD, they teamed up with retired boxing champion Paul Delgado to start a small boxing class in Sandy Springs, GA, geared towards people with PD.
 These classes seemed to improve Larry’s symptoms and gave him hope that he could take back some control over the disease.
 Shortly thereafter, Larry and Ellie organized PD Gladiators with the mission to make sure every person with PD learned of the benefits exercise could provide.